corese-stack/corese-core/main/_sources/getting_started/getting_started_with_corese-core.md.txt

 ## 5. SPARQL Template Transformation Language (STTL)

-This sections shows how to transforme a graph with a subset of the extension language [SPARQL Template Transformation Language (STTL)](https://files.inria.fr/corese/doc/sttl.html).
+This section shows how to transform a graph using a subset of the [SPARQL Template Transformation Language (STTL)](https://files.inria.fr/corese/doc/sttl.html).

 ### 5.1.
-Transform a graph in a visual HTML format
+Transform a graph into a visual HTML format

-This example detail how load a data graph from a file, transforme it in a visual HTML format and export the result in a file.
+This example details how to load a data graph from a file, transform it into a visual HTML format, and export the result to a file.

 ```java
 // Open template file